 The Environmental Studies Program is supported by nationally and internationally known faculty in the College of Arts and Sciences, the School of Architecture and Allied Arts, the Charles H. Lundquist School of Business, the School of Journalism and Communication, and the School of Law.
-The program also cooperates with the renowned research centers and institutes based at the University of Oregon, including the Center for Ecology and Evolutionary Biology, the Center for the Advancement of Sustainable Living, the Ecological Design Center, the Environmental and Natural Resources Law Program, the Institute for a Sustainable Environment, and the Oregon Institute of Marine Biology.
+The program cooperates with the renowned research centers and institutes based at the University of Oregon, including the Institute of Ecology and Evolution, the Center for the Advancement of Sustainable Living, the Ecological Design Center, the Environmental and Natural Resources Law Program, the Institute for a Sustainable Environment, and the Oregon Institute of Marine Biology.
 The Environmental Studies Program also houses the newly-established Food Studies Program.

 Many of our students participate in the Environmental Leadership Program, our pioneering venture in participatory service learning, which involves students in collaborative environmental research and service projects with government agencies, non-profit organizations, and local businesses.